Crown Theatre with Gloria Swanson

-Crown Theatre with Gloria Swanson is a 30-minute weekly syndicated American anthology series produced by Bing Crosby Productions with production in Culver City.
+Crown Theatre with Gloria Swanson is a 30-minute weekly syndicated American anthology television series produced by Bing Crosby Productions with production in Culver City.
 It was filmed in New York City (except for some episodes that were filmed in Mexico) and aired from 1952–55 on WPIX.
+It was also known as The Gloria Swanson Show.

 Gloria Swanson served as the hostess for the series and appeared in four episodes.
 Its guest stars included Vera Miles, Bonita Granville, Barbara Billingsley, Bobby Driscoll, Marjorie Lord, Hans Conreid, Denver Pyle, and Gigi Perreau.